Safeguarding

 Our Safeguarding Team

-We have a team of 4 staff who have all accessed Designated Safeguarding Lead Training with the Local Authority.
-These are known as DSL's.
+We have a team of 4 staff who have all accessed Designated Safeguarding Lead Training with the Local Authority, and regular updates.
+This is our DSL Team.

 If you have any concerns relating to the safeguarding of the children or adults in school then please contact our Designated Safeguarding Lead (DSL) Mrs Cashen, via the school office.